-To ensure the independence of Internal Audit, the Head of Operational Internal Audit, a senior position within the Group, reports functionally to the respective independent Chairs of CGL and its subsidiary Audit Committees, and has a secondary reporting line to the CGL Chief Executive Officer.
-The CGL Board Audit Committee approves the performance evaluation, appointment, or removal of the Head of Operational Internal Audit and reviews his/her annual remuneration each year.
+To ensure the independence of Internal Audit, the KFH for Internal Audit for CES, a senior position within the Group, reports functionally to the independent Chair of the CES Audit Committee, and since the KFH is also the Head of Operational Internal Audit, he/she also has a secondary reporting line to the Chief Audit Officer.
+The CES Audit Committee approves the appointment, or removal of the KFH for Internal Audit for CES, and the Chief Audit Officer approves the performance evaluation and his/her annual remuneration each year.

 Internal Audit is functionally independent from the activities audited and the day-to-day internal control processes of Convex and is therefore able to conduct assignments on its own initiative, with free and unfettered access to people and information, in respect of any relevant department, establishment or function of the organisation, including the activities of subsidiaries and outsourced activities.
-The Head of Operational Internal Audit and audit staff are not authorised to perform any operational duties for CES or the wider Group or direct the activities of any employee not employed by Internal Audit.
+The KFH for Internal Audit for CES/Head of Operational Internal Audit and audit staff are not authorised to perform any operational duties for CES or the wider Group or direct the activities of any employee not employed by Internal Audit.